The disturbing story of David Shearing and the Wells Gray Park camping murders

 Discovery of the Bentley Camper

-But then, on October 18, 1983, fourteen months after the murders, with the trail running cold for the killer, the Bentley's camper truck was finally found by two forestry workers near Bear Creek, on an old logging road near Trophy Mountain.
+But then, on October 18, 1983, fourteen months after the murders, with the trail running cold for the killer, Bentley's camper truck was finally found by two forestry workers near Bear Creek, on an old logging road near Trophy Mountain.

 The spot was only 15 miles from the murder site and 20 miles from where the Johnsons' car was located and on a different side of the mountain.
 It had been burned using an accelerant, probably gasoline mixed with something else.
-The truck was well hidden, and it appeared that there had been an attempt to drive the truck into the gorge, but logs had blocked its path.
+The truck was well hidden, and it appeared that there had been an attempt to drive it into the gorge, but logs had blocked its path.

 Police lifted the wreck with a helicopter and transported it to the RCMP Crime Lab in Vancouver.
 The burnt remnants provided no clues, but the location was of interest.
 The abandoned logging road on Trophy Mountain was not easy to access.
 A local said someone who knew the area was most likely involved as outsiders would have been unlikely to find the isolated spot.